xiaosu-zhu/McQuic/README.md

   <image src="https://img.shields.io/badge/NOTE-yellow?style=for-the-badge" alt="NOTE"/>
 </a>

 > Above command install packages with `CUDA` support.
-If you just want to run it on CPU, please remove `cudatoolkit` in command.
+If you just want to run it on CPU, please use `cpuonly` other than `cudatoolkit` in the first command.

 * Compress images